rodimendes/go-webscraping-project/README.md

 <h2>Code description</h2>

 <h3>This code is a Go program designed to scrape news articles from a specific website (www.globo.com) and store the collected information in both a JSON file and a MySQL database.
 Here's a brief explanation of its main components and functionality:</h3>
+<h3>This code serves as an **educational** example to demonstrate various important concepts in web scraping, data storage, and database operations using Go.</h3>

 <h4>1.
 Imports and Struct Definition:</h4>